uvarc/rc-learning/content/slides/wr-rivanna-intro/index.md

  <div>
   <ul>
    <li>Rivanna is UVA's resource for high-performance computing on non-sensitive data</li>
-   <li>Rivanna is a cluster of many compute nodes behind several login nodes</li>
+   <li>Rivanna is a cluster of many compute nodes behind several frontends</li>
   </ul>
  </div>
  <div>